mountain-reverie/mikrotik-configuration-backup/README.md

 5. Commit your changes using conventional commits
 6. Push to your fork (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

+## Security

+This project implements comprehensive supply chain security:

+- ✅ **Signed Releases** - Keyless signing with cosign using GitHub OIDC
+- ✅ **Transparency Log** - All signatures recorded in Rekor
+- ✅ **SBOM Generation** - Software Bill of Materials for all releases
+- ✅ **Security Scanning** - CodeQL and gosec in CI/CD
+- ✅ **Dependency Review** - Automated vulnerability scanning

+All release binaries are cryptographically signed and can be verified to ensure they originated from this repository's official release workflow.
+See [verification instructions](.github/workflows/README.md#binary-signing-and-verification).

 ## Best Practices